mikeapp/mcp-iiif-images/README.md

 ```

 ### fetch_iiif_image
-Retrieve a IIIF image from a base URI, fetching info.json and returning the image data (default: max 1500px dimension, max 1,000,000 pixels total).
+Retrieve a IIIF image from a base URI, fetching info.json and returning the image data.

 **Parameters:**
 - `baseUri` (required): Base URI of the IIIF Image API resource (without /info.json)